 Offering bipolar treatment programs in South Florida

 What Is Bipolar Disorder?

-A person with bipolar disorder can experience many dramatic shifts in mood from severe depression to complete mania, as well as milder symptoms of both extremes.
-People who are going through a milder manic phase (hypomania) often report an ability to be more creative and full of ideas, but are often easily frustrated or irritable.
-They are spontaneous and can be overly-productive.
-However, as the symptoms increases, the ideas can come too quickly to keep up with and they can become agitated and rageful.
+It’s important to note that people with bipolar disorder have no control over the extreme shifts in mood they experience, from severe depression to complete mania, as well as milder symptoms of both extremes.
+People who are going through a milder manic phase (hypomania) often report an ability to be more creative and have more ideas but are often easily frustrated or irritable.
+They may be spontaneous and may also be overly productive.
+However, as the symptoms increase, the ideas can come too quickly, and they can become agitated and enraged.
 They may also experience little need to sleep and may feel indestructible.
-A manic phase will generally last a week or more and co-exist with at least three other symptoms of mania.
+A manic phase usually lasts a week or more and co-exist with at least three other symptoms of mania.

 Following a manic phase, many people with bipolar disorder will lapse into a depression.
 It can be so disabling and pervasive that they may refuse to get out of bed.
 Friends, loved ones, and co-workers are often confused by this shift in behavior because it is so dramatically different from their earlier elevated state.